Personal Assistant Certification and Diploma Programs

-Although a certificate, associate's degree or even a bachelor's degree in an appropriate area like business administration can advance an individual's career as a personal assistant, certification signifies competence, seriousness and professionalism.
-After the completion of training at a college or technical school, graduates may be qualified to sit for a certification examination administered by an independent agency.
+Although the education received through a certificate, associate's or even a bachelor's degree program in an appropriate area like business administration can advance an individual's career as a personal assistant, certification signifies competence, seriousness and professionalism.
+After the completion of training at a college or technical school, graduates may be qualified to sit for a certification examination that is administered by an independent agency.

 A personal assistant may take additional training to specialize as a medical or legal PA.
-PAs with legal training may go on to become paralegals.
-Additionally, a PA interested in becoming an executive secretary should consider earning a bachelor's degree in the field that they wish to work.
+Those with legal training may go on to become paralegals.
+Additionally, a PA who is interested in becoming an executive secretary should consider earning a bachelor's degree in the field in which they wish to work.

 Related to Personal Assistant Certification